 How do I get the grant?

 If you filled out the old application (without the option for opting in to the grant), you will need to reapply using the new system.
-The SBA has been saying you won’t lose your initial place in the queue, and the second application serves as a request for the grant.
+The SBA confirmed that you won’t lose your initial place in the queue, and the second application serves as a request for the grant.

 When will I get the grant?